- 859-554-7360

 What is thermography??

 Thermography, or infrared imaging, entails the use of specialized cameras that are sensitive to the detection of electromagnetic energy (light) in the infrared wavelengths (heat).
-As such, these imagers serve as a remote sensing system; nothing touches or harms the object under investigation.
+As such, these images serve as a remote sensing system; nothing touches or harms the object under investigation.
 When the camera’s detectors sense the incoming infrared heat an electrical signal is produced that generates a visible image display.

 Medical infrared imaging (MIR) entails the use of high-resolution infrared cameras and sophisticated computer processing to produce a topographic heat map display which bears a resemblance to the visible image of the body.
-Modern computerized thermography produces an accurate and reproducible high-resolution image that can be analyzed both qualitatively and
+Modern computerized thermography produces an accurate and reproducible high-resolution image that can be analyzed both qualitatively and quantitatively for minute changes in skin surface heat emissions.

 Is thermography covered by insurance?